j-hamilton3/AmiiboAlley/README.md

 # AmiiboAlley

-AmiiboDB is an e-commerce web application built in Ruby on Rails, focusing on the data concerning currently released "Amiibo" figurines.
+AmiiboAlley is an e-commerce web application built in Ruby on Rails, focusing on the data concerning currently released "Amiibo" figurines.
 Amiibos are NFC-enabled figurines produced by Nintendo, each based on characters from Nintendo or third-party franchises.

 ## Data Source